 From here on, it’s hard to remember when I first encountered something.
 Professionally, I’ve used Java, Python, and now Ruby, as my main development languages.
 I have, of course, used things like JavaScript at work, as well as more recently TypeScript.

-I’ve also explored things in the web language space like Rescript , PureScript.
+I’ve also explored things in the web language space like ReasonML , PureScript.
 Some more esoteric ones like Amber Smalltalk.
 I’ve been intrigued by HTMX and Hyperscript but haven’t had a chance to put them to the test.
-I picked up Hypermedia Systems and flipping through it, I think it has some promise.10
+I picked up Hypermedia Systems and flipping through it, I think it has some promise. *I think there is a degree of excess incidental complexity in our systems, and we should take a moment and step back to see if there aren’t simpler solutions around.

 Ever since it first appeared I tried to learn Rust but kept bouncing off.
 I think the earlier syntax was more complicated and just different enough to make learning difficult.
 Post-2018, I learned Rust for real this time using The Rust Programming Language and writing a few command line tools, some of which I still use today.
 I’ve also messed around with compiling Rust to WebAssembly.